Welcome to the email marketing software comparison. Today we're letting the two email giants go head to head.

 It’s very easy to set up an account and an email campaign using either email marketing software company, but less easy to switch later down the line (although not impossible).

-Taking into account the harsh restrictions MailChimp put on the use of affiliate links and the lack of support it offers – the winner of this comparison would have to be AWeber.
+Taking into account the harsh restrictions MailChimp put on the use of affiliate links and how difficult it is to contact them, I have to give it AWeber.

 Agree or disagree?
 I'd love to hear from you.
 Ever used MailChimp or AWeber?
 Which email marketing software company would you choose?
 Share your own experiences in the comments below.